1l2p/1l2p.github.com/_posts/2015-05-01-mozilla-developer-institute.md

 comments: true
 tags:
 ---
-# A Mozilla Institute of Technology
+# A Mozilla Developer Institute

 *TL;DR - Why Mozilla should create an Mozilla Developer Institute in order to train the next generation of technology inventors.
 And how Mozilla could do this by building on existing resources.*